TorOEkle/svelte_test/README.md

-# svelte_test
+# Svelte Test
-Play around with Svelte
+This repo is to play around with Svelte